 - carry out emergency work within one hour of the fault being reported

-We design new lighting schemes to help reduce the risk of night-time accidents and improve public safety.
+We design and install new lighting schemes when lighting columns have reached the end of their serviceable life, to help reduce the risk of night-time accidents and improve public safety.

 Old or damaged street lights are usually replaced with standard street lights, depending on the category of the road.
 If the road is in a sensitive or conservation area, we ask other local councils to help with extra costs for non-standard street lights.
 If no funds are available, standard lighting is installed.

 Standard street light columns in sensitive or conservation areas are repainted every ten years.
 Standard columns are not painted.